srgilani/h2k_hpxml/docs/vscode.md

  * **the hpxml file**: designated by the .xml extension, and all the conventional.
  * **the energy plus files**: this includes the idf, and htm and msgpack files.  ***By default the oshpxml does not produce the sqlite files or the osm files, To enable this, add the --debug flag to the run command.***

- It will also create a file called 'processing_resutls.csv' which will show the files that succeeded or failed.
+ It will also create a file called 'processing_results.md' which will show the files that failed, and hopfully, a useful error message.